 Next up on our list of spirituality books is The Seven Spiritual Laws of Success, published in 1994 by author Deepak Chopra.
 Another self-help book, it’s primarily inspired by Hinduist concepts and preaches the ideation that success is not the outcome of hard work but of our basic nature as humans and how to follow the laws of nature.
 By doing so, everything we want in life can be created.

 One of the classic spirituality books, Siddhartha was originally released in 1922 by Hermann Hesse.
-Written more as a work of fiction, it dictates the spiritual journey of a man Siddhartha during the time of Buddha.
-As Siddhartha makes his way through the world searching for enlightenment, he learns what the true meaning of life.
+Written more like a work of fiction, it dictates the spiritual journey of a man Siddhartha during the time of Buddha.
+As Siddhartha makes his way through the world searching for enlightenment, he learns the true meaning of life.